databricks/databricks-sql-python/docs/parameters.md

 # Using Inline Parameters

-This connector has implemented the PEP-249 interface from the beginning.
-So it's `cursor.execute()` method has always supported passing a sequence or mapping of parameter values.
+Since it's initial release, this connector's `cursor.execute()` method has supported passing a sequence or mapping of parameter values.
 Prior to Databricks Runtime introducing native parameter support, however, "parameterized" queries could not be executed in a guaranteed safe manner.
 Instead, the connector made a best effort to escape parameter values and and render those strings inline with the query.

 This approach has several drawbacks:

 - It's not guaranteed to be safe from SQL injection
 - The server could not boost performance by caching prepared statements
-- The parametter marker syntax conflicted with SQL syntax in some cases
+- The parameter marker syntax conflicted with SQL syntax in some cases

 Nevertheless, this behaviour is preserved in version 3.0.0 and above for legacy purposes.
 It will be removed in a subsequent major release.
 To enable this legacy code path, you must now construct your connection with `use_inline_params=True`.